-- 1. The following expenses must be incurred by a designated beneficiary in connection with enrollment or attendance at an eligible elementary or secondary school.
+1. The following expenses must be incurred by a designated beneficiary in connection with enrollment or attendance at an eligible elementary or secondary school.

 - a.
 Tuition and fees.

 - b.
 Books, supplies, and equipment.

 - c.
+Academic tutoring.

-Academic tutoring. - d.
-Special needs services for a special needs beneficiary. - The following expenses must be required or provided by an eligible elementary or secondary school in connection with attendance or enrollment at the school. - a.
-Room and board. - b.
-Uniforms. - c.
-Transportation. - d.
-Supplementary items and services (including extended day programs). - 3.
-The purchase of computer technology, equipment, or Internet access and related services is a qualified elementary and secondary education expense if it is to be used by the beneficiary and the beneficiary's family during any of the years the beneficiary is in elementary or secondary school.
+- d.
+Special needs services for a special needs benefi-

+- 2. The following expenses must be required or provided by an eligible elementary or secondary school in connection with attendance or enrollment at the school.

+- a.
+Room and board.

+- b.
+Uniforms.

+- c.
+Transportation.

+- d.
+Supplementary items and services (including extended day programs).

+- 3. The purchase of computer or peripheral equipment, computer software, fiber optic cables related to computer use, or Internet access and related services is a qualified elementary and secondary education expense if it is to be used by the beneficiary and the beneficiary's family during any of the years the beneficiary is in elementary or secondary school.
 (This doesn't include expenses for computer software designed for sports, games, or hobbies unless the software is predominantly educational in nature.)